Next: Generic Functions, Previous: C Compiler, Up: C [Contents][Index]

 If ‘utime (file, NULL)’ sets file’s timestamp to

-the present, define HAVE_UTIME_NULL
+the present, define HAVE_UTIME_NULL.

 This macro caches its result in the ac_cv_func_utime_null